-Foreign currency exchange gain, net
+Foreign currency exchange (loss) gain, net

-Foreign currency exchange activity includes gains and losses on certain foreign currency exchange derivative contracts and the impact of remeasurement of assets and liabilities denominated in foreign currency each of our subsidiaries give rise to foreign currency exchange gains and losses.
-Foreign currency exchange gains and losses that result from remeasurement of these assets and liabilities are recorded in net income.
-The majority of our foreign currency exchange gains or losses are due to the remeasurement of intercompany loans which are not considered a long-term investment in nature and are in a currency other than the functional currency of one of the parties to the loan.
+Foreign currency exchange activity includes gains and losses on certain foreign currency exchange derivative contracts and the impact of remeasurement of assets and liabilities denominated in foreign currency exchange gains and losses.
+Soreign currency exchange gains and losses that result from remeasurement of these assets and liabilities are recorded in net income.
+The majority of our foreign currency exchange gains or losses are due to the remeasurement of the change in USD value of our euro-denominated Senior Notes beginning second quarter of 2019 and intercompany loans which are not considered a long-term investment in nature and are in a currency other than the functional currency of one of the parties to the loan.
 For example, we make intercompany loans based in euros from our corporate division, which is composed of U.S. dollar functional currency entities, to certain European entities that use the euro as the functional currency.
 As the U.S. dollar strengthens against the euro, foreign currency exchange losses are recognized by our corporate entities because the number of euros to be received in settlement of the loans decreases in U.S. dollar terms.
 Conversely, in this example, in periods where the U.S. dollar weakens, our corporate entities will record foreign currency exchange gains.

-We recorded net foreign currency exchange gains of \$3.2 million for the three months ended March 31, 2019, as compared to net foreign currency exchange gains of \$1.9 million for the same period in 2018.
+We recorded a net foreign currency exchange loss of \$0.1 million for the second quarter of 2019 and a net gain of \$3.1 million for the first half of 2019, as compared to net foreign currency exchange losses of \$20.7 million and \$18.8 million for the same periods in 2018.
 These realized and unrealized foreign currency exchange losses and gains reflect the fluctuation in the value of the U.S. dollar against the currencies of the countries in which we operated during the respective periods.